SuoLab-GZLab/TCREpitopeBenchmark/README.md

 Original_model_prediction(testfile_path,modelfile_path,result_path)
 ```

-The original models other than ATM_TCR have been deposited on the figshare website.
-You can download them by visiting this link (https://doi.org/10.6084/m9.figshare.27020455) and navigating to the "Original_model" folder.
+Except for the ATM_TCR model, the other original models have been uploaded to the figshare website.
+You can download them by visiting this link (https://doi.org/10.6084/m9.figshare.27020455) and navigating to the 'Original_model' folder under the 'models' folder.

 ## Model Retraining
 We have refactored the training and testing code for each model into a function named ```Model_retraining```.
 You can directly call this function in the second module of the Jupyter notebook within the respective model folder.
 As an illustration, the ATM-TCR model can be retrained using the following code snippet (Both the CDR3β and CDR3β+others models use the following processing methods):